krishnaveni03/Chronic-Kidney-Disease/README.md

 This project is a web-based application that predicts the likelihood of Chronic Kidney Disease (CKD) in individuals based on various medical attributes.
 The application is built using Python and Flask and utilizes a Machine Learning model for predictions.
 Users can input their medical data, and the application will provide a prediction of whether they are at risk for CKD.

+**Chronic Kidney Disease Prediction Deployment**

-Deployment Link: Chronic Kidney Disease Prediction
+Repository: Chronic Kidney Disease Prediction
 Description:

 Utilizes a machine learning model trained on medical data to predict CKD likelihood.